sulthan1866/sulthan1866/README.md

 - Projects where I can learn new tools, frameworks, and techniques.

 ### 📚 Projects I’ve Worked On:
-- **StudyCards**: A web app with two modes (study and play) that helps users review and test knowledge using card-based questions and answers.
+- **StudyCards**: A web app that helps users test knowledge using flash cards (MCQ questions).
 (Tech: Spring Boot, Vite, React, TypeScript)
 - Other personal projects: **Tic-Tac-Toe game, a calculator, a to-do list app, and more!**

 ### ⚡ Fun Fact: